ALDOT prepares for Fourth of July holiday traffic

 ALDOT offers holiday travel tips:

 » Buckle up.
 Surviving a crash is much more likely when wearing a seat belt.
-Latest statistics from Drive Safe Alabama show that almost 60 percent of people dying in crashes on Alabama highways are not wearing a seat belt.
+Latest statistics from Drive Safe Alabama show that almost 60% of people dying in crashes on Alabama highways are not wearing a seat belt.

 » Designate a sober driver.
 You are more likely to die in a crash where an impaired driver is involved.
 In calendar year 2018 in Alabama, 196 people died in crashes with suspected alcohol or drug impairment.